Dee Barnes: Biography

-1991 assault and reactions
+1991 assault

-An episode of Pump It Up! combined interviews with N.W.A and Ice Cube, shortly after N.W.A had dissed Ice Cube with their 100 Miles and Runnin' album.
-The clips are shown in part in the second episode of The Defiant Ones.
+According to Barnes, a producer for Pump It Up! combined interviews with N.W.A and Ice Cube in the same episode that first aired in November 1990; at the time, N.W.A and Cube were feuding over his 1989 departure from the group.
+Barnes had conducted an interview with N.W.A that October, and was interviewing Yo-Yo on the set of Boyz N the Hood a week later when Ice Cube interrupted the interview with some comments about N.W.A, and afterward, Barnes quipped on camera "Sister Dee, always in the middle of controversy right here on Pump It Up!".
+The cameraman for that interview was F. Gary Gray, who went on to direct the N.W.A biopic Straight Outta Compton.
+This was shortly after N.W.A had dissed Ice Cube with their 100 Miles and Runnin' album.
+Portions of the clips from that episode of Pump It Up! are shown in the second episode of The Defiant Ones.
 Dee Barnes said in the episode that there was a bad energy in the interview with N.W.A and every answer seemed to involve a diss to Ice Cube.
-In production, this was then combined with Barnes's interview with Ice Cube in which he dissed N.W.A and also cruelly mimicked The DOC's voice, shortly after a near-fatal accident.
+In production, this was then combined with Barnes's subsequent interview with Ice Cube in which he dissed N.W.A and also cruelly mimicked The DOC's voice, shortly after a near-fatal accident.
 This caused great offense to Dr. Dre, who was a close friend of The DOC.